galaxyproject/galaxy-hub/content/community/governance/gcb/index.md

 refers to these dedicated scientific communities.
 No specific restrictions are proposed, other than making a useful contribution to the project, no specific restrictions apply.

-Active contributing communities are encouraged to form and govern their own SIG, with a focus on specific shared interests.
+Active contributors are encouraged to form and govern their own [SIG](/community/sig), with a focus on specific shared interests.
-Each SIG may elect one member to represent their interests on the GCB.
+Each [SIG](/community/sig) may elect one member to represent their interests on the [GCB](/community/governance/gcb/).
 This is analogous to the Technical Board, consisting of representatives of the Working Groups (WG).

 ### Characteristics of SIGs